localstack/docs/content/en/user-guide/aws/lambda/index.md

 ## Lambda Providers

 LocalStack provides two implementations of the Lambda service available as providers:
 * The new lambda provider `v2` (formerly known as `asf`) is our currently supported and stable implementation.
-It is active by default starting with Localstack&nbsp;v2.0.
-It is available since LocalStack&nbsp;v1.3 using `PROVIDER_OVERRIDE_LAMBDA=v2`.
+It is active by default starting with Localstack&nbsp;v2.0 and available since LocalStack&nbsp;v1.3 using `PROVIDER_OVERRIDE_LAMBDA=v2`.
 * The old lambda provider `legacy` is deprecated in Localstack&nbsp;v2.
 It is temporarily available using `PROVIDER_OVERRIDE_LAMBDA=legacy` but we highly recommend [migrating]({{< ref "references/lambda-v2-provider" >}}) to the new lambda provider.

 ## Special tooling for Lambda

 We provide tools to develop, debug, and test your Lambda functions more efficiently:

-- [Hot reloading]({{< ref "hot-reloading" >}}): Hot code reloading for Lambda functions using the code mounting feature of LocalStack.
+- [Hot reloading]({{< ref "hot-reloading" >}}): Continuously applies code changes to Lambda functions without manual redeployment.
+Formerly known as hot swapping.
 - [Remote debugging]({{< ref "debugging" >}}): Attaching a debugger to your Lambda function using your IDE.

 ## Lambda sample applications

 LocalStack Pro samples contains a number of code examples that demonstrate how to use LocalStack to execute Lambda functions:

+- [Lambda Hot Reloading](https://github.com/localstack/localstack-pro-samples/tree/master/lambda-hot-reloading): Demonstrates hot reloading of function code and layers.
+- [Lambda Code Mounting and Debugging](https://github.com/localstack/localstack-pro-samples/tree/master/lambda-mounting-and-debugging): Demonstrates debugging Lambda functions locally.
+- [Lambda Function URL](https://github.com/localstack/localstack-pro-samples/tree/master/lambda-function-urls): Demonstrates Lambda Function URLs to call a function via HTTP.
-- [Lambda XRay Tracing](https://github.com/localstack/localstack-pro-samples/tree/master/lambda-xray): Simple demo application illustrating Lambda XRay tracing using LocalStack, deployed via the Serverless framework.
+- [Lambda Layers](https://github.com/localstack/localstack-pro-samples/blob/master/serverless-lambda-layers): Demonstrates Lambda layers deployed via the Serverless framework.
+- [Lambda PHP/Bref](https://github.com/localstack/localstack-pro-samples/tree/master/lambda-php-bref-cdk-app): Demonstrates PHP/Bref with and without fpm deployed via the Serverless framework and AWS CDK.
-- [Lambda Container Images](https://github.com/localstack/localstack-pro-samples/tree/master/lambda-container-image): Simple demo application illustrating Lambda container images in LocalStack.
+- [Lambda Container Images](https://github.com/localstack/localstack-pro-samples/tree/master/lambda-container-image): Demonstrates Lambda container images.
 The Lambda image is built using Docker and pushed to a local ECR registry.
-- [Lambda Code Mounting and Debugging](https://github.com/localstack/localstack-pro-samples/tree/master/lambda-mounting-and-debugging): Simple demo application to illustrate debugging Lambdas locally.
-- [Lambda Layers](https://github.com/localstack/localstack-pro-samples/blob/master/serverless-lambda-layers): Simple demo application illustrating Lambda layers using LocalStack, deployed via the Serverless framework.
+- [Lambda XRay Tracing](https://github.com/localstack/localstack-pro-samples/tree/master/lambda-xray): Demonstrates Lambda XRay tracing deployed via the Serverless framework.
-- [Lambda Function URL](https://github.com/localstack/localstack-pro-samples/tree/master/lambda-function-urls): Simple demo application illustrating Lambda Function URLs using LocalStack, to call a Lambda Function via HTTP.

 ## Lambda Function URL